djf604/operon/docs/building_pipelines.rst

 Dependency Workflow Concepts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Operon pipelines don't actually run anything at all; instead, they define a workflow.
+Parsl then uses the defined workflow to run the pipeline in a highly-efficient and configuration manner.
+Operon simply acts as an abstraction to Parsl so the developer need only what about what software needs to be run, and at what point in the pipeline it has all the information it needs to run successfully.

 There are two main components to a dependency workflow graph: